 - Outside Contractors assigned permanently or temporarily to the building involved in the emergency shall evacuate the building through the closest available exit.
 Once outside of the building, they should report to the front of the building to the appropriate shop supervisor.

-- The Physical Plant Supervisor or designee, after hearing the report from the Physical Plant Service Desk, shall immediately report to the front of the affected building to ensure that all employees have evacuated safely.
+- The Facilities Supervisor or designee, after hearing the report from the Facilities Service Desk, shall immediately report to the front of the affected building to ensure that all employees have evacuated safely.
 He/she should report his/her findings to the Amherst College Campus Police as soon as possible for accountability reasons.

 The following procedures shall be followed when someone discovers a fire in a building, regardless of how large the fire is: